-To enable better informed investment decisions on behalf of our clients, we systematically integrate financially material ESG issues, including human rights in our investment approach as explained in chapter 3.
-Next to this we apply human rights related exclusions and active ownership to our investments.
-We also offer several human rights-related investment solutions.
+To enable better informed investment decisions on behalf of our clients, we systematically integrate financially material ESG issues, including social issues in our investment approach as explained in chapter 3.
+Next to this we apply social related exclusions and active ownership to our investments.
+We also offer several social investment solutions.
+Finally, the Social Scorecard helps analysts and portfolio managers to identify potential alpha opportunities based on social management.